 - Close your day in a positive way

 Working from home can be enjoyable.
 Cutting out your commute has certainly given you some time back, use it.
 As well as scheduling your work time, schedule some time to do something you have been meaning to do or love.
 Enjoy a lay-in, try out the new recipe you’ve had your eye on for ages, you have more time to prep meals.
 Spend quality time with your loved ones within your household.
 Repair the door that has been squeaking every time you open it.

 We all face unique challenges just because we have different personalities and different work styles.
-Nonetheless, it is up to you to determine the best way to start work, where to work from, and how to remain productive without getting distracted.
+Nonetheless, it is up to you to determine the best way to start work, where to work, and how to remain productive without getting distracted.
 Do what works for you.

-If you are feeling overwhelmed with this change contact us.
+If you are feeling overwhelmed by this change contact us.
 We would love to give you the support and direction you need.